 Perlman, originally from New York, works in painting and video and when it comes to finding eco-inspiration, Iceland is her country of choice – as can be seen in her recent work.
 She explains: “For two decades I’ve been inspired by the primal energy of nature and vast spaces of the far north, especially volcanic Iceland.
 The inevitable experience of observing nature over an extended period of time in this bellwether region of the earth is the troubling presence of climate change, that receded glaciers, changed river patterns and so.”

 Joan Perlman, Untitled, 2016.
-Monoprint, acrylic on paper, 22 x 30 inches.
-Courtesy of the Artist
+Acrylic, silkscreen on paper, 22 x 30 inches.
+Courtesy of the artist

 Iceland’s topography – as an outcome of the alchemy of volcanic energy reacting with water and rock – has been the muse for her exquisite videos, photographs, mono-prints and paintings.
 The subarctic lands that inspire her œuvre are the offshoot of aerial video and photographs captured by Perlman during flights in small aircrafts over Iceland’s remote highlands.
 She also includes scientific documentation from glaciologists to inspire her in depicting the forces of melting glaciers as they morph the land, the mutability of water and earth.